People lose their faith for a lot of reasons, but one of those reasons is exhaustion.

 Some of our fear is completely understandable and comes from a healthy conception of God.
 God, after all, is this vast, mysterious, and perfect Being.
 It is right to feel some fear and awe in the face of such a Being.

 On the other hand, too often distorted religious teachings cultivate an unhealthy fear of God.

-The purpose of religion is also to help us connect more fully in loving relationships with one another.
+And the purpose of religion is also to help us connect more fully in loving relationships with one another.

 All major world religions teach that God created us out of God’s wisdom and love.
 All world religions teach that God is the light of the world, and God’s light is in us.
 It is what is most true about us.
 We are a ray of God’s light, is how I like to think about it.
 Everyone is a ray of God’s light.